tibdex/python-wheel-to-conda-package/README.md

 # Python Wheel to Conda package

-This convert a Pure-Python Wheel to a noarch Conda package.
+This converts a Pure-Python Wheel to a noarch Conda package.

 This tool can be used to replace `conda build` which can sometimes be very slow.